SirNicholas1st/aws-iot-core-pipeline/README.md

 The Lambda itself is pretty basic, I have not included the parsing part since it differs for every use case.
 There is some Delivery Stream "specific" magic tho that I will explain.

-The even that the Delivery Stream pushes to the Lambda looks like the following:
+The event that the Delivery Stream pushes to the Lambda looks like the following:

 ```
 {